Response to Climate Change

 Absorption of CO2 through seaweed aquaculture

-The Group collected wakame seaweed seedlings in May 2023, started farming the seaweed using offshore aquaculture from November 2023, and harvested it in March 2024.
+We collected wakame seaweed seedlings in May 2024, started farming the seaweed using offshore aquaculture from November 2024, and harvested it in March 2025.
 In the current fiscal year, we are continuing experimental aquaculture on the same scale.
 We hope to make steady progress step by step and develop this into a major venture in the future.

 Acquisition of ASC and MSC Certifications